Nick Diaz: Second return to UFC

 On September 14, 2015 the Nevada State Athletic Commission suspended Diaz for 5 years and fined him $165,000 following his failed drug test of marijuana metabolites at UFC 183.
 Following his appeal four months later in January 2016, the suspension and fine were reduced to 18 months and $100,000.
 The suspension was officially lifted on August 1, 2016.
 Diaz had served a technical suspension due to outstanding fines with the NSAC as stipulated in his settlement claim.
 For this reason he was unable to corner Nate Diaz during UFC 196 and UFC 202.
 Diaz, according to sources, has reached an agreement with the Nevada Athletic Commission, which now frees him to participate in all combat sport-related activities in the state once again.

 On April 9, 2018, Diaz accepted a one-year USADA sanction for failing to report his whereabouts to USADA on three occasions from the third quarter of 2016 to the first quarter of 2017.
 The sanction is retroactive to April 9, 2017, and Diaz would be eligible to compete again on April 9, 2018.

 After a long hiatus since 2015, Diaz returned to rematch against Robbie Lawler on September 25, 2021 at UFC 266.
 The bout was contested at middleweight and was a special non-title, non-main event five round bout.
 After a back-and-forth fight, Diaz was knocked down with punches in round three, but was given the opportunity to return to his feet.
 Diaz stayed down and verbally submitted resulting in a TKO loss.

+After a three-year absence, Diaz was scheduled to face Vicente Luque on August 3, 2024 at UFC on ABC 7.
+However, due to travel issues, the bout was postponed and was scheduled to take place on December 7, 2024 at UFC 310.
+In turn, Diaz withdrew from the bout for unknown reasons and was replaced by Themba Gorimbo.

+Professional grappling career

+Diaz was scheduled to compete against Georges St-Pierre in a grappling match at UFC Fight Pass Invitational event on December 14, 2023 but the match was postponed due to injury.

 Personal life

 Diaz currently teaches Brazilian jiu-jitsu with his brother Nate in Lodi, California.
 Both Diaz brothers are advocates for cannabis.
-They are also long-time vegans.

 Diaz appears in the feature-length documentary Fight Life (2013), which chronicles the lives of mixed martial artists outside the cage; the film is directed by independent filmmaker James Z. Feng and won the Best Documentary Award at the United Film Festival.

-In 2023, it became known that Diaz starred in the film "Darkness of Man" by Jean-Claude Van Damme.
-Directed by James Cullen Bressack.
+In 2023, Diaz starred in the film Darkness of Man with Jean-Claude Van Damme, directed by James Cullen Bressack.